COVID-19 Cases Have Led To Substitute Teacher Shortages, Moves To Remote Learning In Many Suburban School Districts

 A similar situation was seen in District 47 in Crystal Lake.
 They have had 74 positive cases since Monday, and they were short 26 substitutes on Wednesday.

-They were also short 16 bus drivers, which delayed routes Wednesday morning.READ MORE: Public Health Director Dr. Allison Arwady Says Department Is Doing Everything It Can To Ease Concerns About School Amid COVID-19 Surge
+They were also short 16 bus drivers, which delayed routes Wednesday morning.READ MORE: Teacher, Chess Coach Joseph Ocol Comes To School Despite Remote Learning Vote, Says COVID Safety Measures Should Not Be Done In 'Sweeping Way'

 Staffing shortages have led to at least three school closures in Elgin District U-46.

-In the southwest suburbs, Lincoln-Way Community High School District 210 has gone to remote learning next week for all schools.
-And in Niles District 219, students are doing virtual instruction for the next two weeks.
+In the southwest suburbs, Lincoln-Way Community High School District 210 has gone to remote learning for the rest of week for all schools.
+And in Niles District 219, students are doing virtual instruction this week and next week.

 One small school district in McHenry County is on the verge of closing.